Free-moving Quantitative Gamma-ray Imaging: Results

 Figure~\ref{fig:point_source_results}c shows the forward projection of the reconstructed PSL image (i.e., point-source and background) into data space overlaid on the measured data, summed across all detectors, as well as the deviance residual \cite{mccullagh_1989} between the measurement and fit.
 The fit represents the maximum likelihood solution given the point-source constraint implemented in PSL.
 The discrete separations observed in the deviance residuals are an artifact of low statistics and the discrete nature of the measured data (i.e., 0, 1 or 2 counts per bin).
 The attenuating effect of the steel containers is not included in the physics model and thus as the system surveys the back-side of the container stack, the forward-projected signal is expected to increase when approaching the source location.
 This causes two small unobserved peaks in the model (roughly 215 and 250~s into the measurement).
 The inclusion of attenuation in the reconstruction is part of an ongoing effort \cite{bandstra_2021} but not included here.
 Finally, Fig.~\ref{fig:point_source_results}d shows an isometric rendering of the measured point cloud, colorized by the lidar return intensities as well as the PSL $z$-scores, demonstrating the rich 3D contextual detail that can be provided via lidar-based SLAM.
 While additional compute time is necessary for generating these visualizations, the reconstruction result was computed in approximately 27~s on the integrated GPU (Intel Iris Plus Graphics 650) on the on-board computer in MiniPRISM.

 The Compton PSL results are similar to Fig.~\ref{fig:point_source_results} and are included in Supplementary Fig.~S1.
-They also include the true source location within 2$\sigma$ spatial bounds, and the best-fit voxel to true source location distance is 75~cm.
-The source activity estimate is $1.33^{+0.31}_{-0.33}(\textrm{stat.})^{+0.12}_{-0.12}(\textrm{sys.})$~mCi of \textsuperscript{137}Cs (2$\sigma$~uncertainty bounds).
-The estimate range falls just short of the ground-truth activity marked on the source, however, as mentioned above, past experience with the source manufacturer leads us to believe there is a 5--10\% uncertainty on this value.
-Accounting for this uncertainty, the reconstruction source activity estimate indeed captures the ground-truth.
-The total reconstruction time for the Compton PSL reconstruction was 5.2~s.
+They also include the true source location within 2$\sigma$ spatial bounds, and the best-fit voxel to true source location distance is 9~cm.
+The source activity estimate is $2.32^{+0.42}_{-0.40}(\textrm{stat.})^{+0.22}_{-0.22}(\textrm{sys.})$~mCi of \textsuperscript{137}Cs (2$\sigma$~uncertainty bounds).
+The estimate is consistent with the ground-truth activity as well as with the active coded mask PSL activity estimate.
+The total reconstruction time for the Compton PSL reconstruction was 7.7~s.
 The faster reconstruction time in this case is attributed to the list-mode implementation of the Compton PSL algorithm (see Methods) and the smaller number of measured doubles events.